 - 20.1 This clause does not apply to Casual Employees. - 20.2 Employees are entitled to 4 weeks of paid annual leave per year in accordance with the NES and this clause.
-Annual leave accrues progressively throughout a year of service according to the Employee's ordinary hours of work, and accumulates from year to year. - 20.3 If an Employee takes more than 4 weeks of annual leave in a particular calendar year, then, for each additional week of annual leave taken: - 20.3.1 the Employee's annual accountable hours reduce by 38 hours; and - 20.3.2 The 42-week period referred to in clauses 12.1 and 12.2 reduces by one week.
+Annual leave accrues progressively throughout a year of service according to the Employee's ordinary hours of work, and accumulates from year to year. - 20.3 If an Employee takes more than 4 weeks of annual leave in a particular calendar year, then, for each additional week of annual leave taken the Employee's annual Accountable Hours reduce by 38 hours.